Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model

 The string tension, therefore, gives also access to the lattice spacing: from \cref{fig:tension} it can be read off that for this model the lattice spacing diverges both for strong and weak coupling.
-For $g^2=100$ the string tension was additionally determined to be $\sigma = 299.79950(4)$ which is consistent with a linear increase of the string tension for large coupling.
-We remark that we have performed the equivalent procedure using the so-called Sommer parameter~\cite{Sommer:1993ce} with the results being in good agreement with the ones from the string tension.
+For $g^2=100$ the string tension was additionally determined to be $\sigma = 299.79950(4)$ which is fairly consistent with the strong coupling expansion that predicts $\sigma = 299.7963$.
+As can be seen in \cref{fig:tension2}, which shows the string tensions for different $N_x$ plotted over $g^2$ together with the prediction from the strong coupling expansion, similar agreement is found for all other data points at large couplings while, expectedly, the behaviour at intermediate and small coupling is not well predicted.
+We remark that we have performed the equivalent procedure using the so-called Sommer parameter~\cite{Sommer:1993ce} with the results being in agreement within errors with the ones from the string tension.
 We also remark that in $2+1$ dimensions the coupling is dimensionful, i.e.

 with $g_0$ the bare running coupling of the theory.
 However, if one used $1/a$ as the energy scale at which to define $g_0$, the bare coupling $g_0(1/a)$ is not uniquely defined.